Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-5

-Female figurines found at Princess Yongtai's tomb in Qian County, Shaanxi Province, and Zhang Shigui's tomb in Liquan County, Shaanxi Province, were discovered with this type of bun.
+Female figurines found at Princess Yongtai's tomb in Qian County, Province, and Zhang Shigui's tomb in Liquan County, Shaanxi Province, were discovered with this type of bun.
 However, it seems that it was not popular among women of all social classes.
 In the recently released film “Chang An,” the hairstyle of a dancer features a single-edged and half-folded bun.

 Double Ring Bun